million-views/packages/rr-builder/README.md

 A tiny, fluent builder API to configure React Router v7 framework mode routes, for a seamless, unified route & navigation authoring experience.

-Comes with a companion CLI tool, `rr-check` to visualize, debug, and routes for and generate navigation data for layouts and menu components.
+Comes with a companion CLI tool, `rr-check` to visualize, debug, and and generate navigation data for use by layout and menu components.

 **Motivation:**